frontity/docs/docs/frontity-cli/create.md

 ### **`[project-name]`**

-The _name_ of your Frontity project, which will also be the name of a folder that this command will create for you with the files of your Frontity project inside
+The _name_ of your Frontity project.
+This _name_ will also be the name of a folder that this command will create for you with the files of your Frontity project inside

 ## Examples